To answer this question, let’s consider a scenario:

 - Assume a universe of individuals or organizations – each with a specific need or want.

-- A business owner, who we shall call “Joe the Plummer,” seeks to satisfy the needs or wants of this universe by offering his product or service.
+- A business owner, whom we shall call “Joe the Plumber,” seeks to satisfy the needs and wants of this universe by offering his products and services.

-- Joe must decide how to price his plumbing services.
-How to promote his services?
-How to package his operation?
-How to communicate with his customers?
-Joe wonders: should he use print advertising, e-mail marketing, social media, or some combination of all or none of these communication channels?
-Hmmm … what should Joe do?
+- Other considerations for Joe?
+Joe must decide how to price his plumbing products and services, how to promote his products and services, how to package his products and services, and both how and when to communicate with his target customer.
+Should Joe use print advertising, e-mail marketing, social media, or some combination of all or none of the aforementioned communication vehicles?
+What should Joe do?

-- Joe the Plummer knows he should not make these marketing decisions in a random or half-hazard way.
-Joe’s decisions need to be based on market research and an understanding of his target audience.
-All of which comprise the very fundamentals of developing a winning marketing strategy.
-So this brings us back to the original question.
-Why marketing strategy?
+- Joe knows he should not make business decisions in a random or haphazard way.
+Joe’s decisions need to be based on market research and an understanding of his target customer — all of which are points that comprise the fundamental elements of developing a marketing strategy.
+How will a marketing strategy benefit Joe?

-Marketing, and specifically a marketing strategy, will help Joe the Plummer create a plan to sell his plumbing products and services.
-Like most of us, Joe does not have time and money to waste.
-A sound marketing strategy and plan is critical to Joe’s success.
-Joe turns to S.B.
-Lemons & Company to help him grow.
+A marketing strategy will help Joe create a plan to sell his plumbing products and services in a cost-efficient and profitable manner.
+Joe does not have time and money to waste.
+He knows that a winning marketing strategy and plan is critical to his success.
+Joe, in turn, hires S.B.
+Lemons & Company to help grow his business.
 You should too.

 © S.B.
 Lemons & Company, L.L.C.
 All rights reserved.